 - There is plenty to see and do at the Houston Zoo even in unfavorable weather – many indoor exhibits and ways to cool off.

->

-> Dining: Twiga Terrace, Macaw Café, Cypress Circle, Herzstein Trading Post, and carts and kiosks throughout the zoo for drinks and snacks.
-(You are allowed to bring food in; no glass bottles, plastic straws or alcoholic beverages.)
+- Dining: Twiga Terrace, Cypress Circle Café, Herzstein Trading Post, and carts and kiosks throughout the zoo for drinks and snacks.

 - Gift Shops: Located near the main exit gate and in the African Forest.